adku1173/acoupipe/README.rst

 AcouPipe
 ================================================================================

-**AcouPipe** is a Python toolbox built on top of Acoular_ to generate unique source localization and characterization data sets for machine learning.
+**AcouPipe** is an easy-to-use Python toolbox for generating unique acoustical source localization and characterization data sets that can be used for training of deep neural networks and machine learning.
+The storage requirements of the generated data sets are minimized by storing only the necessary input features for acoustical beamforming such as
-A pre-built Docker container can be downloaded from DockerHub_ to simplify the creation process.
-Instead of the raw time data, only the most common input features are stored to file:

 * Cross-Spectral Matrix / non-redundant Cross-Spectral Matrix (e.g. in [Cas21]_)
 * Conventional Beamforming Map (e.g. in [Kuj19]_)

-This keeps the data set files in a manageable size.
+  instead of raw time-data.
+This way the user can create protable data sets of manageable size, which faciliates reproducible research.

+The time-data and training features are created with the beamforming toolbox Acoular_ AcouPipe comes with a default configuration data set inside a pre-built Docker container that can be downloaded from DockerHub_

+* extensibi
+* distributed with ray
+* standard configuration data set with docker

+Instead of the raw time data, only the most common input features are stored to file:

 .. contents::